lsst-sqre/gafaelfawr/README.md

 Gafaelfawr provides authentication and access control via NGINX's `auth_request` directive, and handles integration with an external identity provider (either with GitHub or OpenID Connect).
 Authentication sessions and user identity information are stored in Redis.
 Token information is stored in a SQL database.
-It also provides an API (and currently a UI) to create and manipulate tokens, and a minimal OpenID Connect server to support protected services that only understand OpenID Connect.
+It also provides an API to create and manipulate tokens, and a minimal OpenID Connect server to support protected services that only understand OpenID Connect.

 For full documentation, see [gafaelfawr.lsst.io](https://gafaelfawr.lsst.io/).